ionic-team/stencil-site/src/docs-md/start/index.md

 ### Building an app

-Stencil is a great option for building entire apps!
+Stencil is also a great option for building entire apps!
 To build an app with Stencil, we recommend cloning our App Starter:

 ```bash
 git clone https://github.com/ionic-team/stencil-app-starter my-app